lkodinsson/MARS/Fantasy/Equipment.md

 **Swift** Additional attacks made with this weapon have their multiple attack penalty reduced by half to -2 and -4 (from -4 and -8).

-**Thrown** Attacks can be made as if they were ranged, but they then must be retrieved after use.
+**Thrown** Attacks can be made as if they were ranged, but the weapon must then be retrieved after use.

 **Trip** Attacks with this weapon can be made as a standard action that costs 1 stamina.
 That attack is made with -2 to hit, and deals half damage.
 If successful, the target can use acrobatics to resist being tripped or drop prone.